 His work explores the contrast between stasis and movement and questions the possibility of depicting both synchronously with a profound sensibility and emotion, drawing from a long lineage of artists exploring sustained tones within organic performance, including Tony Conrad, Pauline Oliveros, and La Monte Young.

-Zachary is currently a participant in Touch‘s curated mentorship program where he’s also released his first album A Meditation on Discord, last April 2019.
+Zachary is currently a participant in Touch’s curated mentorship program, where he also released his first album A Meditation on Discord, last April 2019.
 He also had some time to share a few words with us.

-You are a violinist and composer and for this mix, you’ve prepared a selection with Novel Approaches to String Instruments, in what way does your practice explores novel approaches to string-based instruments?
+You are a violinist and composer, and for this mix, you’ve prepared a selection with Novel Approaches to String Instruments.
+In what way does your practice explore novel approaches to string-based instruments?

-Growing up as a classical musician, I was always attracted to composers who invited the performer to play their instrument in a unique way.
-The vocabulary of the violin is much larger than the twelve notes of the diatonic scale and there is something inherently rebellious about searching for the sounds I was instructed to avoid as a young musician.
+Growing up as a classical musician, I was always attracted to composers who invited the performer to play their instruments in a unique way.
+The vocabulary of the violin is much larger than the twelve diatonic scale notes.
+There is something inherently rebellious about searching for the sounds I was instructed to avoid as a young musician.

 Additionally, I am constantly exploring the textural effects possible with the violin, pitched and unpitched.
-While I didn’t include it in the mix, Penderecki’s “Threnody for the Victims of Hiroshima” is a master-class in the sorts of textural sounds one can conjure from a string instrument and a highly recommended listen.
-This piece along by works by Bartok, Ligeti, & Xenakis introduced me to a unique vocabulary for the violin, which I constantly pull from an attempt to build upon in nearly every performance.
-Because I work with loop pedals, I am able to replicate many of these composers’ sounds without the need for a full ensemble.
+While I didn’t include it in the mix, Penderecki’s “Threnody for the Victims of Hiroshima” is a master class in the sorts of textural sounds one can conjure from a string instrument and a highly recommended listen.
+This piece, along by works by Bartok, Ligeti, & Xenakis, introduced me to a unique vocabulary for the violin, which I constantly pull from an attempt to build upon in nearly every performance.
+Because I work with loop pedals, I can replicate many of these composers’ sounds without the need for a full ensemble.